KatyT12/Random-3DTerrain-Generator/README.md

 the trees options should be true or false (default is false) and if set to true it will also draw trees on the terrain randomly.
 This can also be configured in the grid option.

 You must make sure that your configuration matches for example if you set texture to true and provide a texure make sure the shader you give also accepts a texture.

 When making the vertex buffer for the terrain it sets the texture coordinates or colors (depending on configuration) as the second vertex attribute so the shaders you use must accept them as index 1.
 I plan to also have these as options in the config.
 There is an option in the shaderConfig called textureUniformName which you should set the uniform name to match the one in the shader

+The primitive option takes in a string. the string should be exactly like the openGL macros for primitives eg. for triangles "GL_TRIANGLES" also know that this primitive determines the default draw primitive (although you can set it as a parameter in Draw() and more importantly it determines what is in the index buffer so if you specify "GL_POINTS" there will be nothing in the index buffer since it is not necesesary if you are only drawing points, if you want to draw both points and triangles set this option to GL_TRIANGLES and pass GL_POINTS to .Draw() when you want to draw points.

 Note that the main.cpp file is responsible for setting most of the uniforms with the exception of the texture of the terrain (if there is one), textures and model matrices of the trees if trees is set to true.

+## Normals

+right now there is a genNormals option however it currently does not work properly.
+Since each vertice is part of multiple triangles where each triangle has it's own normal I am having trouble generating the normal buffer because only one of each vertice is stored in the vertex buffer.
+The only resolution I can currently think of is having six of each vertice in the vertexBuffer when genNormals is enabled but that is not a very efficient solution at all.

 ## TODO:
     .
 Lighting configuration options